 Priority Pass is constantly growing its network of lounges and adding more perks to the membership.
 Right now your membership gets you:

-A couple of things to remember when you’re using your Priority Pass at restaurants is that the terms can vary by location.
-Sometimes to-go orders aren’t allowed, or you will specifically be required to have a same-day outbound boarding pass.
-So be sure to review them beforehand.
-And always let the staff know before you order that you’ll be using your Priority Pass membership to pay.
+Remember when using your Priority Pass at restaurants that the terms can vary by location.
+Sometimes to-go orders aren’t allowed or you will be required to have a same-day outbound boarding pass.
+Be sure to review the terms beforehand, and always let the staff know before you order that you’ll be using your Priority Pass membership to pay.

-The Miami airport is home to 3 Priority Pass lounges and 3 Priority Pass restaurants.
-So when you’re traveling through you’ll have plenty of options.
+The Miami airport is home to four Priority Pass lounges and three Priority Pass restaurants.
+You’ll have plenty of options.

-Your Priority Pass membership will get you $28 to $30 per person in credit for up to 2 people at these restaurants:
+Your Priority Pass membership will get you $28 to $30 in credit per person for up to two people at these restaurants: